commaai/agnos/README.md

 AGNOS is the Ubuntu-based operating system for your [comma three devkit](https://comma.ai/shop/products/three).

+## web flasher

+If you're looking for the easiest way to reflash your comma three to stock, check out [flash.comma.ai](https://flash.comma.ai/) instead.

 ## Fastboot

 In order to put your device into fastboot mode: